htihle/htihle.github.io/weirdml.md

     <img src="../images/shuffle_easy_max_accuracy_comparison.png" width="800"/>
     <p><em>Maximum accuracy for each run on the Image Patch Shuffling (Easy) task by each model.
 The bars show the mean value over all the runs.
 Error bars represent the standard deviation over runs (not the error on the mean).
 The grey dots represent individual runs, and the violin plots shows the distribution of accuracies over all the runs.</em></p>
 </div>
-This is a task with the larges variations in the results for each single model.
+This is a task with the largest variations in the results for each single model.
 All models sometimes fail, or at leas get very low scores on this task, but most models also sometimes get a very good result.
 The patterns in the data should be easy to find if you have a reasonable architecture, but it may be a bit complicated to put all the pieces of the code together without making any mistakes, which the relatively high failure rate on this task suggests.

 ### Image Patch Shuffling (Hard)
 <div style="text-align: center">